Regulations for the use of Senate House Library

 11.2.
 Please be considerate to others, respecting designated silent and quiet areas.
 Your mobile phone should be in silent mode or switched off when you enter the Library - if you wish to make or receive a call go to designated areas.

-11.3 Food or drink is not allowed in the Library apart from the designated area.
-The exception to this is water in closed containers.
-Please keep the top of your bottle closed when not drinking, to prevent spillage.
+11.3 Food is not allowed in the Library apart from the designated area.
+Hot or cold drinks can be brought in as long as they are in closed containers.
 No food or drink, including water, may be consumed in the Special Collections Reading Room in the Sterling Library, on the fourth floor.
 This is in the interests of preserving early printed books, archives and manuscripts.
-Hot and cold drinks, cold food and snacks are allowed in a ‘food and drink’ area within the membership hall on the 4th floor.
-Please note, hot food, and alcohol, are not allowed anywhere in the Library.
+Cold food and snacks are allowed in a ‘food and drink’ area within the Membership Hall on the 4th floor.
+Hot food or alcohol are not allowed anywhere in the Library.

 11.4.
 Dispose of all litter responsibly using appropriate bins.